Laurence Fournier Beaudry: 2022–2023 season: Canadian national title and Four Continents silver

-Fournier Beaudry/Sørenson finished fourth in the rhythm dance at the Grand Prix Final in Turin, 1.39 points back of third-place Guignard/Fabbri of Italy.
+Fournier Beaudry/Sørensen finished fourth in the rhythm dance at the Grand Prix Final in Turin, 1.39 points back of third-place Guignard/Fabbri of Italy.
 However, they made a major error in the free dance, falling out of their curve in the process of altering the position, resulting in the element being graded at only base level and two points lost in fall deductions.
 They finished sixth of six teams in that segment and dropped narrowly to sixth overall.
-Sørenson attributed the mistake to "lack of concentration."
+Sørensen attributed the mistake to "lack of concentration."

-With reigning Canadian national (and Grand Prix Final) champions Gilles/Poirier absent from the 2023 Canadian Championships due to Gilles requiring an appendectomy, Fournier Beaudry/Sørenson entered the event as the title favourites.
-They finished first in the rhythm dance despite a twizzle error from Sørenson, 2.15 points ahead of training partners Lajoie/Lagha.
+With reigning Canadian national (and Grand Prix Final) champions Gilles/Poirier absent from the 2023 Canadian Championships due to Gilles requiring an appendectomy, Fournier Beaudry/Sørensen entered the event as the title favourites.
+They finished first in the rhythm dance despite a twizzle error from Sørensen, 2.15 points ahead of training partners Lajoie/Lagha.
 In the free dance, Fournier Beaudry tripped on her skirt in the midst of their choreographic slide move at the end of the program, costing them that element.
 They finished second in the free dance, but remained first overall by 0.60 points and won the gold medal.
 He called the championships "a really good time," despite the error.

 Fournier Beaudry/Sørenson were the top Canadian dance team assigned to the 2023 Four Continents Championships, with Gilles/Poirier still absent.
 Fournier Beaudry sustained an MCL tear the week before the event, but with careful management they were able to attend the event.
 They placed second in the rhythm dance with a personal best 86.28, unexpectedly close to Chock/Bates in first with 87.67.
 In the free dance they set another new personal best of 127.80, finishing second in that segment as well and winning the silver medal.
-Sørenson said they were "so pleased winning our first championship medal of our entire career.
+Sørensen said they were "so pleased winning our first championship medal of our entire career.
 It is our eleventh year skating together."

-At the 2023 World Championships in Saitama, Fournier Beaudry/Sørenson were fifth in the rhythm dance.
+At the 2023 World Championships in Saitama, Fournier Beaudry/Sørensen were fifth in the rhythm dance.
 They placed fourth in the free dance, but remained in fifth place overall, 0.69 points behind Britons Fear/Gibson.
-Sørenson remarked that "we couldn't have asked for anything more."
+Sørensen remarked that "we couldn't have asked for anything more."